Private School Act

 Article 12

-A school legal person shall install persons as board members and supervisors.
+A school legal person shall have board members and supervisors.
 The founder(s) may form part of its first board members or supervisors.
-The remaining board members and supervisors shall be elected in accordance with the Rules within three months after the legal person authority grant them permission to establish the school legal person with their names submitted to the legal person authority for endorsement.
+The remaining board members and supervisors shall be elected in accordance with the donation charter within three months after the competent authority of legal persons grant them permission to establish the school legal person with their names submitted to the authority for approval.

 Section 2: Registration